The Raccoon-Dogs of O-tanuki-sama Shrine

 In 1872 a steward of the Sensō-ji temple consulted with that temple's chief priest.
 According to the story on a sign here, the steward was troubled by some raccoon-dogs that were causing mischief in the garden at Sensō-ji.

 The chief priest told the steward to show some respect.
-They aren't just otanuki or raccoon-dogs, they are Otanuki-sami or Sir Raccoon-dog.
+They aren't just tanuki or raccoon-dogs, and not just o-tanuki or holy raccoon-dogs, they are O-tanuki-sami or Sir Raccoon-dog.

 In 1883 that small shrine was moved to its current location and the existing shrine building was constructed.
 It was rebuilt in 1913.
 Festival rites are conducted every year on March 17th and 18th.